YDIB11/Swissdata/index.markdown

 What makes Apple's story particularly instructive is that we know how it ends.
 These doubts turned into successes.
 The "overpriced" iPhone generated more revenue than any product in human history.
 The "weird" AirPods created an entirely new product category.
 Apple Silicon delivered exactly what Apple promised.

-So the question for our investigation becomes: **did the stock market share the skeptics' doubts, or did it see through the noise to recognize value?**
+So the question for our investigation becomes: **did the stock market share the skeptic's doubts, or did it see through the noise to recognize value?**

 </div>
     </div>